Unipotent morphisms: Introduction

 \subsection{Acknowledgments}

 We would like to thank Jarod Alper, Brian Conrad, Andrea Di Lorenzo, Aise Johan de Jong, Andrew Kresch, Nikolas Kuhn, Max Lieblich, Martin Olsson, Stefan Schr\"oer, Tuomas Tajakka, and Angelo Vistoli for helpful comments.
 We are especially thankful to David Rydh for carefully reading an earlier draft and providing many invaluable suggestions.
+We would also like to thank the anonymous referees for a number of helpful suggestions.
 The first author was supported by the National Science Foundation under NSF Postdoctoral Research Fellowship DMS-1902875.
-The third author conducted this research in the framework of the research training group GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology, which is funded by the Deutsche Forschungsgemeinschaft.
+The second author was partially supported by the Australian Research Council DP210103397 and FT210100405.
+The third author conducted part of this research in the framework of the research training group GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology, which is funded by the Deutsche Forschungsgemeinschaft.
 The third author was also supported by the Swedish Research Council under grant no. 2016-06596 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Fall of 2021.
+The third author was also supported by FONDECYT Regular grant No. 1230402.